0xor0ne/prebuilt-data-storage/README.md

 # prebuilt-data-storage

-Random data and pre-built binaries and libraries
+Repository containing binary data and pre-built binaries and libraries.